 Every year, dogs suffer and die when their guardians make the mistake of leaving them in a parked car—even for “just a minute”—while they run an errand.
-Parked cars are deathtraps for dogs: On a 78-degree day, the temperature inside a parked car can soar to between 100 and 120 degrees in just minutes, and on a 90-degree day, the interior temperature can reach as high as 160 degrees in less than 10 minutes.
+Parked cars are death traps for dogs: On a 70-degree day, the temperature inside one can soar to 99 degrees in 20 minutes, and on a 90-degree day, the interior temperature can reach as high as 109 degrees in just 10 minutes.

 If you see a dog left alone in a hot car, take down the car’s color, model, make, and license plate number.
 Have the owner paged in the nearest buildings, or call local humane authorities or police.
 Have someone keep an eye on the dog.
 Don’t leave the scene until the situation has been resolved.